groggero95/tsca/REPORT.md

 ### Theory

 One of the possible countermeasures applicable on the RSA algorithm is `blinding`.
-We implemented the very same one proposed by Paul Cocher in his [paper]: the main purpose is to remove the data dependencies of the algorithm modifying the input plain text, such that the data used by the RSA algorithm are different than the one expected by the attacker.
+We implemented the very same one proposed by Paul Cocher in his [paper]: the main purpose is to remove the data dependencies of the algorithm modifying the input plaintext, such that the data used by the RSA algorithm are different than the one expected by the attacker.
 Thus, the timing measurements on the exponentiation will be completely uncorrelated with respect to the real data used in the algorithm as well as with respect to the timing estimates performed by the attacker.
-The mathematical footprint of the RSA makes easy to modify the input data, perform the exponentiation and re-modify the output cipher text to obtain the real expected cipher text, using just a couple of Montomery multiplication at the beginning and at the end of the algorithm.
+The mathematical footprint of the RSA makes easy to modify the input data, perform the exponentiation and re-modify the output chiphertext to obtain the real expected chiphertext, using just a couple of Montgomery multiplication at the beginning and at the end of the algorithm.

 The proposed blinding technique works in the following way:
-* For each public, secret keypair we choose a random pair
+* For each public, secret key pair we choose a random pair

   $`(v_i,v_f)`$